 Compared to woom and Prevelo, who also design narrower, lighter-weight kid’s bikes, the Romper stands out with a larger frame (longer wheelbase, higher seat height range) and wider, knobby tires.
 While the wider tires increase the overall weight of the bike, they allow the bike to ride on all-terrain conditions.

-Pello Romper Comparison
+Pello Romper Bottom Line

 The Pello Romper is a wicked first bike for your all-terrain rider.
 With knobby, cushioning Kenda tires, the Romper is ideal for paved trails, dirt trails, gravel trails, or the skatepark.
 The added weight of the tires may be limiting for petite or timid riders.